MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v18.md

     To build the extension package, press Ctrl+Shift+B.

-## Task 3: Create empty extensions System, Base, and customization extensions
+## Task 3: Create empty System, Base, and customization extensions

 Create two empty extensions: one for the Microsoft base application and another for the System Application.
 Also, create an empty extension for each new customization extension.
 The only file in the extension project that is required is an app.json.